ubaldot/defrecs/README.md

 ## Application Layer
-The application is made by interconnected components.
+The application is made by interconnected components stored in the `./application` folder.
 The aim is to make them platform-independent and to allow users to connect in an easy manner.
 For this reason, components communicates one each other through a